Fixed Asset Management and Compliance Training Course

 Root Cause Analysis (RCA) with Operational Safety Focus

-14 HoursThis instructor-led, live training (online or onsite) is aimed at intermediate-level safety professionals and operational managers who wish to enhance their ability to investigate incidents, identify systemic weaknesses, and design effective corrective and preventive actions.
+14 HoursThis instructor-led, live training (available online or onsite) is designed for intermediate-level safety professionals and operational managers seeking to enhance their skills in investigating incidents, identifying systemic weaknesses, and developing effective corrective and preventive actions.

 Risk Identification and Management Basics